soda-research/vitrage/README.rst

 Vitrage
 =======

-The OpenStack RCA Engine
+The OpenStack RCA Service

-Vitrage is the OpenStack RCA (Root Cause Analysis) Engine for organizing, analyzing and expanding OpenStack alarms & events, yielding insights regarding the root cause of problems and deducing the existence of problems before they are directly detected.
+Vitrage is the OpenStack RCA (Root Cause Analysis) Service for organizing, analyzing and expanding OpenStack alarms & events, yielding insights regarding the root cause of problems and deducing the existence of problems before they are directly detected.

 Enabling Vitrage in DevStack
 ----------------------------